Homotopy theory of Moore flows (III): Multipointed d-space

-\begin{rem} The terminology \textit{$\mathcal{P}$-multipointed $d$-space} is chosen because it is a variant of the notion of Grandis' $d$-space.
+\begin{rem} (see also Table~\ref{CheatSheet}) The terminology \textit{$\mathcal{P}$-multipointed $d$-space} is chosen because it is a variant of the notion of Grandis' $d$-space.
 The adjective \textit{$\mathcal{P}$-multipointed} contains the information about the allowed reparametrizations and the constraints on the extremities for the execution paths.
-The set of execution paths of length $1$ is denoted by $\P^{top}X$ for a $\mathcal{P}$-multipointed $d$-space $X$, and not $\P^{\mathcal{P}}X$, because there is no ambiguity on what it is.
-On the contrary, the notation $\globP(Z)$ for a given topological space $Z$ is used to specify that $\globP(Z)$ is a $\mathcal{P}$-multipointed $d$-space.
-The $\mathcal{G}$-multipointed $d$-space $\globG(Z)$ is not equal to the $\mathcal{M}$-multipointed $d$-space $\globM(Z)$ indeed. \end{rem}
+The set of execution paths of length $1$ is denoted by $\PA^{top}X$ for a $\mathcal{P}$-multipointed $d$-space $X$, and not $\PA^{\mathcal{P}}X$, because it is always a set of continuous paths equipped with the $\Delta$-kelleyfication of the relative topology, and \textit{never} a $\mathcal{P}$-space: it is the meaning of the superscript $top$.
+On the contrary, for $\mathcal{P}$-flows (see Definition~\ref{def-Moore-flow}) of for flows (see Definition~\ref{def:flow}), the execution paths are not continuous paths in a topological space.
+Notations like $\PA X$ or $\PA_{\alpha,\beta}X$ are used for the $\mathcal{P}$-space of execution paths when $X$ is a $\mathcal{P}$-flow for a reparametrization category $\mathcal{P}$.
+The notation $\globP(Z)$ for a given topological space $Z$ is used to specify that $\globP(Z)$ is a $\mathcal{P}$-multipointed $d$-space.
+The $\mathcal{G}$-multipointed $d$-space $\globG(Z)$ is not equal to the $\mathcal{M}$-multipointed $d$-space $\globM(Z)$ indeed because $\globG(Z)$ and $\globM(Z)$ do not contain the same execution paths.
+In particular, all execution paths of $\globG(Z)$ are regular. \end{rem}

 \bp Let $X$ be a $\mathcal{P}$-multipointed $d$-space.
 Let $(\alpha,\beta)\in X^0\p X^0$.
-The following data assemble into a $\mathcal{P}$-space denoted by $\P_{\alpha,\beta}^\bullet X$: \begin{itemize} \item $\P_{\alpha,\beta}^\ell X = \{\gamma\mu_\ell \mid \gamma\in \P_{\alpha,\beta}^{top}X\}$ \item For $\phi:\ell'\to \ell \in \mathcal{P}$ and $\gamma\in \P_{\alpha,\beta}^\ell X$, $\P_{\alpha,\beta}^\bullet X(\phi)=\gamma\phi$. \end{itemize} \ep
+The following data assemble into a $\mathcal{P}$-space denoted by $\PA_{\alpha,\beta}^\bullet X$: \begin{itemize} \item $\PA_{\alpha,\beta}^\ell X = \{\gamma\mu_\ell \mid \gamma\in \PA_{\alpha,\beta}^{top}X\}$ \item For $\phi:\ell'\to \ell \in \mathcal{P}$ and $\gamma\in \PA_{\alpha,\beta}^\ell X$, $\PA_{\alpha,\beta}^\phi X(\gamma)=\gamma\phi$. \end{itemize} \ep

-\bpf Let $\gamma \in \P_{\alpha,\beta}^\ell X$.
-Then, by definition of $\P_{\alpha,\beta}^\ell X$, there exists a (unique) $\overline{\gamma}\in \P_{\alpha,\beta}^{top}X$ such that $\gamma=\overline{\gamma}\mu_\ell$.
+\bpf Let $\gamma \in \PA_{\alpha,\beta}^\ell X$.
+Then, by definition of $\PA_{\alpha,\beta}^\ell X$, there exists a (unique) $\overline{\gamma}\in \PA_{\alpha,\beta}^{top}X$ such that $\gamma=\overline{\gamma}\mu_\ell$.
 We obtain $\gamma\phi=\overline{\gamma}(\mu_\ell \phi \mu_{\ell'}^{-1}) \mu_{\ell'}$.
-Since $\mu_\ell \phi \mu_{\ell'}^{-1}\in \mathcal{P}(1,1)$, we have $\overline{\gamma}(\mu_\ell \phi \mu_{\ell'}^{-1})\in \P_{\alpha,\beta}^{top}X$ and therefore $\gamma\phi\in \P_{\alpha,\beta}^{\ell'} X$. \epf
+Since $\mu_\ell \phi \mu_{\ell'}^{-1}\in \mathcal{P}(1,1)$, we have $\overline{\gamma}(\mu_\ell \phi \mu_{\ell'}^{-1})\in \PA_{\alpha,\beta}^{top}X$ and therefore $\gamma\phi\in \PA_{\alpha,\beta}^{\ell'} X$. \epf

 \begin{nota} Let $X$ be a $\mathcal{P}$-multipointed $d$-space.
 Let $(\alpha,\beta)\in X^0\p X^0$.
 Let \end{nota}